FAQ

 • Why did you start Better Games, Better Gamers?

-My goal is to provide resources and solutions that help resolve conflicts in the industry.
-I want to teach people about other resources that are out there and help foster more respect between developers and the community around a shared love of play.
+My goal is to provide resources and solutions to bridge these gaps and build towards a better future.
+My hope is to share stories and resources that will help foster respect between professionals and players around our shared love of play.

 • Why Should I Care About Video Games?